 - Dilwyn Williams, Chief Executive, on behalf of Gwynedd Council

-At present, RHCW is hosted by Hywel Dda University Health Board on behalf of the Mid Wales Healthcare Collaborative.
+At present, RHCW is hosted by Hywel Dda University Health Board on behalf of the Mid Wales Joint Committee for Health and Social Care.
 Staff are currently based in HDdUHB premises (Ael-y-Bryn, Penglais, Aberystwyth SY23 2EU) and are directly employed by HDdUHB.

-The CfERH management board was established in May 2016, with the purpose of ensuring an appropriate work programme for the CfERH was agreed and delivered.
+The management group was established in June 2017, with the purpose of ensuring an appropriate work programme for the RHCW was agreed and delivered.
 Its remit was to:

 - Co-ordinate engagement and consultation with relevant stakeholders

 - Oversee the scoping of and initiation of training, education and research